Parsifal-2045/docs/docs/cmssw/driver_and_workflows.md

-## RunTheMatrix, cmsDriver, and cmsRun
+# RunTheMatrix, cmsDriver, and cmsRun
+This section introduces the runTheMatrix, cmsDriver and cmsRun commands/utilities for CMSSW, with some useful recipies and commands.

+## Intro to runTheMatrix
 runTheMatrix allows to pick and choose a workflow using its designated number.
 The workflow includes a series of conditions (e.g. Phase-2, geometry, era, PU, ecc.).
 For workflows whose number does not end with .0, process modifiers are also included.
 For example, the Phase-2 changes to HLT muon reconstruction are found in all workflows ending with .777 (Inside-Out reconstruction first) and .778 (Outside-In reconstruction first) (SingleMuon, TTbar, and ZMM).
 The basic approach to runTheMatrix is listing all available workflows
 ```bash